-- 43.10 In addition, the deployment of the Data Services Platform will also require providers to make a number of changes to existing local patient-level commissioning data flows to ensure that submitted data flows can be successfully landed, validated, processed and distributed by the Data Services Platform. - 43.11 The specific change requirements to local patient-level commissioning data flows will be delivered incrementally via series of releases of the Data Services Platform from April 2017 onwards.
-The content of these releases is still being finalised but some of the general requirements are described in Appendix 7. - 43.12 Further information on the specific local data flow requirements and associated guidance can be found on the Data Services for Commissioners webpage. - 43.13 We have included a reference to the Programme within Schedule 6A of the Particulars for 2017-19.
+- 43.10 In addition, the deployment of the Data Services Platform will also require providers to make a number of changes to existing local patient-level commissioning data flows to ensure that submitted data flows can be successfully landed, validated, processed and distributed by the Data Services Platform. - 43.11 The specific change requirements to local patient-level commissioning data flows will be delivered incrementally via series of releases of the Data Services Platform Some of the general requirements are described in Appendix 7. - 43.12 Further information on the specific local data flow requirements and associated guidance can be found on the Data Services for Commissioners webpage. - 43.13 We have included a reference to the Programme within Schedule 6A of the Particulars for 2017-19.
 Commissioners are encouraged to work with the DSfCP and their providers during the 2017/18 financial year to understand the requirements of the Programme and prepare for implementation during 2017/18.
 Where a provider will need time to make adjustments to move to use of any new data sets, a Data Quality Improvement Plan should be agreed locally to describe how the transition will be managed and over what period.